danidiaz/really-small-backpack-example/lesson6-abstracting-monad-stacks/README.md

 ## A benchmark

-A benchmark is included which compares the three versions of the logic.
+A [criterion benchmark](./benchmarks/benchmarks.hs) is included which compares the three versions of the program logic.
 It can be run with:

     cabal bench